jameschang.co [experience] [/now] résumé.pdf ↓

 The customer-facing booking widget — the surface that mattered most for SMBs trying to capture appointments instead of losing them to competitors with a working scheduling tool.

 4,900 free accounts and 400+ paid in year one — against an internal plan that projected meaningfully smaller numbers.
-I also picked up product ownership of LocaliQ's SEO offerings and its GenAI tooling in the same window.
+In the same window, I picked up product ownership of LocaliQ's SEO offerings and its GenAI tooling.

-What I'd do differently.
-I introduced AI features too late.
+What we'd do differently.
+We held AI features too long.
 By Q4 of year one, prospects evaluating competing tools were asking about GenAI scheduling rules and assistant handoff — we'd deprioritized it correctly for v1 but kept deprioritizing it after we shouldn't have.
-I'd start that track sooner in v2.
+We'd start that track sooner in v2.

 The Thirsty Pig · 2026 rebuild · solo